Chocolate cake and I have a long history, but as luck would have it, I’m on a grain-free diet. How to find the best, easy, gluten-free chocolate cake?

 - Add all of the ingredients (almond flour, almond butter, egg, pumpkin puree, organic raw cacao powder, maple syrup, baking soda, vanilla, and salt) into the bowl of an electric mixer and mix on medium for about 2 minutes.
 (Full printable instructions are at the bottom of this post).

-- Pour batter into the cast iron skillet and bake for 25-27 minutes until a toothpick comes out clean and cake looks done.
+- Pour batter into the cake pan and bake for 35-40 minutes until a toothpick comes out clean and the cake looks done.
+Baking time will vary depending on the size pan you use and your oven.

 - Let cool completely before frosting or icing the cake.

-- Perfect with this easy dairy-free chocolate icing that is shown in the photos.
+- Perfect with this easy dairy-free chocolate ganache that is shown in the photos.

-Paleo chocolate cake batter in 6″ round pan that has been lined with parchment paper and sprayed very lightly with coconut oil spray.
+Paleo chocolate cake batter in a 7″ round pan that has been lined with parchment paper and sprayed very lightly with coconut oil spray.

 Paleo Chocolate Skillet Cake: